lancenacabuan/Shaliah/README.md

 pre-exist, but existed in God\'s wisdom/plan**; therefore calling him "Wisdom of God" is appropriate in a figurative fulfillment sense.

-### 4. The Debate over Proverbs 8:22–Created or Possessed?
+### 4. The Debate over Proverbs 8:22 – Created or Possessed?

 A central flashpoint in Wisdom Christology is Proverbs 8:22, because of the translation issue and doctrinal ramifications: